JuliaControl/ControlSystems.jl/docs/src/index.md

 The JuliaControl and surrounding ecosystem contains a few additional packages that may be of interest
 - [RobustAndOptimalControl.jl](https://github.com/JuliaControl/RobustAndOptimalControl.jl) contains more advanced features for LQG design, robust analysis and synthesis, uncertainty modeling, named systems and an interface to [DescriptorSystems.jl](https://github.com/andreasvarga/DescriptorSystems.jl).
 - [SymbolicControlSystems.jl](https://github.com/JuliaControl/SymbolicControlSystems.jl) contains basic C-code generation for linear systems.
 - [ControlSystemIdentification.jl](https://github.com/baggepinnen/ControlSystemIdentification.jl) is a system-identification toolbox for identification of LTI systems using either time or frequency-domain data.
+This package can use data to estimate statespace models, transfer-function models and Kalman filters that can be used for control design.
+- [ControlSystemsMTK.jl](https://juliacontrol.github.io/ControlSystemsMTK.jl/dev/) is an interface between ControlSystems.jl and [ModelingToolkit.jl](https://mtk.sciml.ai/stable/).
 - [DiscretePIDs.jl](https://github.com/JuliaControl/DiscretePIDs.jl) contains a reference implementation in Julia of a discrete-time PID controller including set-point weighting, integrator anti-windup, derivative filtering and bumpless transfer.

 See also [the paper](https://portal.research.lu.se/en/publications/controlsystemsjl-a-control-toolbox-in-julia) describing the toolbox